StarManTheGamer/poly-newdocs/docs/removed/UI.md

 <div data-search-exclude markdown>
 !!! danger "Removed"
     The UI static class was removed in Version 1.2.0, and is currently noted for documentation purposes.
+It is not recommended, if possible, to use in recent versions.
 </div>

 {{ staticclass("UI")}}